joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 24. Under "Database permissions", mark the checkbox next to "Describe".
 25. Under "Table permissions", mark the checkbox for "Select" and "Describe".
 This will grant your current user permission to view and run select statements for any table with tag "Classification=UNCLASSIFIED".
 ![](/images/lakeformation/grant-user-permissions.PNG)

 The final step in this section is allocate "Classification=UNCLASSIFIED" to the database.
 Table and column resources in this database will inherit this tag value.
 26. Click on "Database" in the navigation panel, then click on the "customer" database.
 27. Click "Edit LF-tags, then click "Assign new LF-Tag".
 28. For "Assigned keys", select "Classification".
 For values, select "UNCLASSIFIED" only.
 Click Save.
 ![](/images/athena/managesettings.PNG)

-## Step 5 - Validate permissions will Amazon Athena
+## Step 5 - Validate permissions with Amazon Athena

 1. Navigate to [Amazon Athena](https://console.aws.amazon.com/athena) in the AWS Management Console.
 Confirm that you are in the correct Region.
 2. If this is the first time you're using Amazon Athena, click the "Explore the query editor" button; otherwise, click on "Query editor" in the navigation panel.